Emirati Arabic: Diglossia and dialectal variety

 Due to the coexistence of the Modern Standard Arabic (high language) and the dialect (low language), it is possible to speak about diglossia of the Arabic language.

 The UAE, extending over a total area of about 83,000 km² and hosting more than 200 different nationalities, represent one of the nations with the largest aggregation of ethnic groups in the world.
 Archaeological excavations have shown that in this area several Semitic races were established.
 It follows that the spoken language, the Emirati dialect, includes some different dialectal shades.
 It represents the communication tool used by the overwhelming majority of the population, although people of good cultural level are able to express themselves in official Arabic.
 Notwithstanding the recent filling up of urban areas to the detriment of rural ones has led to a growing decrease in local dialectal variations, we can still identify three main areas of different shades of the Emirate dialect: Abu Dhabi (including Al Ain, the western region and islands), Dubai and the Northern Emirates (including Sharjah, Ajman, Umm al-Quwain and part of Ras al-Khaimah) and the east coast (including Fujairah, Khor Fakkan, and the remainder of Ras al-Khaimah).
-To give a practical example, the word "mob (مب)" a negation which simply translates to "Not" should be mentioned with its variations: "mesh (مش)" in Abu Dhabi, "mob (مب)" in the Northern Emirates and "ma (ما)" in the East Coast.
+To give a practical example, the word "mub (مب)" a negation which simply translates to "Not" should be mentioned with its variations: "maš" (مش)" in Abu Dhabi, "mub" (مب)" in the Northern Emirates and "mā" (ما)" in the East Coast.

 Phonology

-In the spoken Emirati dialect a sound change is exhibited in where the MSA [d͡ʒ] changes into Emirati [j] and the MSA [k] changes into [t͡ʃ].
-There is also another sound change in where the MSA [q] can become [g] and can further change [d͡ʒ].
+In the spoken Emirati dialect a sound change is exhibited in where the MSA [d͡ʒ] is attested as Emirati [j] and the MSA [k] is attested as [t͡ʃ].
+There is also another sound change in where the MSA [q] is [g] and can further change into [d͡ʒ].
 These features are also shared with other Gulf and Peninsular varieties.